 The titular "dandy guy in space", Dandy is a young man with a sweet hairstyle, a junk bucket spaceship, and no greater aim in life than to make money identifying unknown alien species so he can spend it at every BooBies restaurant in the galaxy.

-One , at the end of episode 7.
-He enters a realm faster than thought, outside of time.
+In episode 7, he enters a realm faster than thought, outside of time.
 Five billion years later, he discovers that he is revered as a god.
 Given the nature of the series it's not permanent, of course.

 Defied in the finale, which has the narrator, who is revealed to be God, offer Dandy to become the new God of all the universe.
 Dandy decides that he'd rather be able to grope boobs and butts as a mortal instead, and resets the universe back to episode 1.

 A-Team Firing: Dandy always misses his shot, be it with raygun or fishing rod.
 However, he proves to be a decent shot when he's piloting the Little Aloha.